-If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator.
-The Title IX Coordinator of Maui College is Shawna Pabingwit.
-Her office is in Pilina Room 136 and she can be reached at 808-984-3601 or via email at shawna.pabingwit@hawaii.edu.
-The victim also has the option to report the incident to the Campus Security Department....5 Maui College will provide resources to persons who have been victims of sexual assault, domestic violence, dating violence, or stalking, and will take appropriate disciplinary action against those who violate this policy.
+If you have been the victim of sexual harassment, gender-based harassment, sexual exploitation, sexual assault, domestic violence, dating violence or stalking, you should report the incident promptly to the Title IX Coordinator.
+For additional information or inquiries, contact the UHMC Title IX Coordinator, Shawna Pabingwit, at (808) 984-3601 or martinsh@hawaii.edu.
+Her office is located in Pilina Building Room 134.
+Individuals may also report the incident to the Campus Security Department.
+In addition, the University has support staff that may provide resources and take appropriate disciplinary action against those who violate this policy.
 The procedures set forth below are intended to afford a prompt response to charges of sexual assault, domestic violence, dating violence and stalking, to maintain confidentiality and fairness consistent with applicable legal requirements, and to impose appropriate sanctions on violators of this policy.